How to Write an Impactful Job Proposal

 1. Find The Right Job

-Before you even start writing your job proposal, make sure the client or the project is a right fit for you.
+Before you even start writing your job proposal, make sure the client or the project is the right fit for you.

 Picking a job that’s not a good fit for your skills or a project that doesn’t appeal to you is a surefire way to waste both your time and your client’s time.
 Be clear about your own capabilities and the work you’re looking for before you even start your proposal.